-Once, home networks were primarily the realm of technophiles — most families either didn’t need or couldn’t afford more than one computer.
-But now, in addition to using computers for e-mail, people use them for schoolwork, shopping, instant messaging, downloading music and videos, and playing games.
+Once, home networks were primarily the realm of technophiles (a person who is enthusiastic about new technology) — most families either didn’t need or couldn’t afford more than one computer.
+But now, in addition to using computers for e-mail, people use them for schoolwork, shopping, instant messaging, downloading music/videos, and playing games.
 For many families, one computer is no longer enough to go around.
 In a household with multiple computers, a home network often becomes a necessity rather than a technical toy.

-A home network is simply a method of allowing computers to communicate with one another.
-If you have two or more computers in your home, a network can let them share:
+a home network -in simple- is a method of allowing computers to communicate with one another. if you have two or more computers in your home, a network can let them share: